 Jupyter Notebooks#

-Jupyter Notebooks are available via the module system on Esrum and can be run on regular compute nodes or on the GPU/high-memory node, depending on the kind of analyses you wish to run and the size of your workload:
+Jupyter Notebooks are available via the module system on Esrum and can be run on regular compute nodes or on the GPU/high-memory node, depending on the kind of analyses you wish to run and the size of your workload.

 To start a notebook on a node, run the following commands: